brighter-ai/redact-enterprise-orchestration/README.md

 See [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html#gpu-enumeration) for more information.

-#### GPU_CONCURRENCY

-Sets the number of parallel deep learning processes.
-This should match the amount of available GPUs.

-#### CPU_CONCURRENCY

-Sets the number of parallel processes for all the other computations.
-This can be used to fine tune performance to the available CPU.
-Be aware that increasing this value will also increase memory usage.

 #### Disabling Features

 Disabling features can be used to reduce memory consumption and lowering the idle load.